You have a website. Maybe you even have steady web traffic. But if your lead conversion rate is abysmal, then your sales will shrivel up and die.

 A strong video can give a user a fast overview of your brand and what you do in just a few minutes and most users prefer to watch than read.
-Some studies show that video can increase conversion rate by 86%!
+Some studies show that video can increase the conversion rate by 86%!

 16) Recent Sales Pop-ups

 Notifications of recent sales let the user know that your site is getting a lot of sales, creating excitement and confidence that others are buying.

 17) Improve Page Load Speed

 Identify your biggest page load killers and resolve them.
 Things like oversized images and excessive code can slow things down to a crawl.
 Tools like GTMetrix and the Google Page Speed Tool can show you your website’s issues.